Vinod-Ghanchi/Blog-website/README.md

 5. Multer (for file upload)
 6. Path (For routing or redirecting)

-# Libraries used in client side:
+# Libraries used in client side
 1. React
 2. Axios

-# Deployment:
+# Deployment
 Not deployed on any hosting site yet (Heroku, GoDaddy etc).
 Database managed through online MongoDB account

-# Future Scope:
+# Future Scope

 1. Properly implementing option to change profile details, such as username and profile picture
 2. Uploading gifs and videos along with photos